melibe23/budget-cypress-exercise/e2e/README.md

 > I want to be able to add an outcome

-> So I can see the my Working balance field updated
+> So I can see my Working balance field updated

+## There are plenty of more features that could be tested but weren't covered during this exercise:

+#### Feature: Edit view

+> As a user

+> I want to be able to see edition tools

+> So I can edit an already entered data

+#### Feature: Edit view - Update functionality

+> As a user

+> I want to be able to update with a change the current data

+> So I can see my desired changes reflected in the table

+#### Feature: Edit view - Delete functionality

+> As a user

+> I want to be able to delete the current data

+> So I can see